maxbutevil/learn-rust/recursion/00-intro.md

 Without the recursive case, well, it wouldn't be recursive.
 Without the base case, it would always call itself, so it would never terminate.

+> [!IMPORTANT]
-Also, ==every recursive call must bring us closer to the base case==.
+> Every recursive call must bring us closer to the base case.
 We must be working toward terminating; otherwise the function will fail or run forever.

 In the previous examples, the recursive case is `n > 0`, and the base case is `n <= 0`.
 Every call decreases n by 1, bringing us closer to our base case.